MAGNET4Cardiac7T/magnet4cardiac7t.github.io/spring_school_2025.md

 - Bioinformatics

 The spring school will feature lectures and hands-on sessions on the topics of *physics-informed machine learning*, *medical imaging* and *applications of AI in medicine*.
+Additionally the spring school will also feature a *hackathon*, the theme of which will be announced during the spring school.

 We welcome international students interested in those topics to [register](/spring_school_2025/registration.md) for the spring school!